brunosan/brunosan.eu/_posts/2012-07-15-Next-steps-in-Open-Data.md

 [@TheBenedict](https://twitter.com/thebenedict) with a similar idea to *GapFinder*.
 He was not among the finalists.

-This is why I was so glad when Caroline Anstey, Managing Director of the World Bank [talked explicitly about the Blind Data app](http://www.worldbank.org/en/news/2012/07/10/second-international-open-government-data-conference) on her Opening Keynote at [IOGDC](http://www.data.gov/communities/conference) said:
+This is why I was so glad when Caroline Anstey, Managing Director of the World Bank [talked explicitly about the Blind Data app](http://www.worldbank.org/en/news/2012/07/10/second-international-open-government-data-conference) on her Opening Keynote:

 >I’d also like to think we’re just as open about what we don’t know.
 One
 >of the first apps a developer created when we started our Open Data